 This is my little happy canvas bag which I use for smaller projects.
 It’s made out of very sturdy canvas and it’s waterproof as it’s been treated with paraffine.
 It has space for a couple of (small) balls of cotton and has a few extra pockets for hooks and needles.
 There are inserts available to put in the big bag too, if you’d rather use it more compartmentalised.
 Isn’t the tassel cute?
 Keep it away from pets though, they find it a very attractive bag too ;).

-The bags and inserts are available at Black Sheep Wools.
+I’ve found some of the bags at Black Sheep Wools.
 Mine is the grey bag with the blue tassel.

 I hope this has given you some inspiration for the upcoming holidays and beyond!
 I know it can be very hard to find a present for somebody who already seems to have everything.
 Quality products like Cohana are ALWAYS a good idea.